Guide 2022-2023

 NASP Domains of Practice Competencies

 Below is a list of each NASP Domain and activities that align with each domain.
 Students must submit all required artifacts and write about their competency and skills at the completion of the practicum experience to receive a satisfactory grade.
-Portfolio rubrics and requirements will be discussed in class.
+Artifact requirements and expectations will be discussed further in class.

 Domain 1: Data-Based Decision-Making: School psychologists understand and utilize assessment methods for identifying strengths and needs; for developing effective interventions, services, and programs; and for measuring progress and outcomes within a multi-tiered system of supports.
 School psychologists use a problem-solving framework as the basis for all professional activities.
 School psychologists systematically collect data from multiple sources as a foundation for decision making at the individual, group, and systems levels, and consider ecological factors (e.g., classroom, family, and community characteristics) as a context for assessment and intervention.